goabiaryan/abiaryan.com/docs/index.md

 ## Newsletter

-Interested in hearing about Data Infrastructure, ML Systems, and new startups/research papers/tools in the ML and LLMOps space?
+Interested in hearing about Data Infrastructure, LLMOps and GPU Engineering?

 I send out a newsletter called **ModelCraft**.
 Feel free to sub.